• Skip to primary navigation

 One of the main issues that goats will face are worms.
 They can get a variety of different worms all of which affect different internal organs.
 Probably the most dangerous (and most common) is Barberpole worm.

-When choosing a dewormer for your goats, you will want to consult your vet and possibly run fecals.
+When choosing the best dewormer for your goats, you will want to consult your vet and possibly run fecals.
 However, in the end, you should always have at least one dewormer on hand.
 This may be THE most important goat medical supply to have.

 We use an annual copper bolus in addition to our vets recommended dewormer for our area – Ivermectin.
 We alternate the Ivermectin with Levamisole.